VictoriaDhmn/OSMNetFusion/paper/paper.md

 ## Information Preservation and Tag Restructuring

 It is no trivial task to merge nodes or edges which have a wide range of information associated to them.
-Hence, the structure visualised in Figure \autoref{fig:attrStructure} has been conceptualised.
-For each consolidated edge, there is a set of attributes that are associated with a specific mode (bike, walk, PT, car) and a set of general/high-level attributes (like the object ID).
+Hence, the structure visualised in Figure \autoref{fig:attrStructure} was conceptualised.
+For each consolidated edge, there are sets of attributes that are each associated with a specific mode (bike, walk, PT, car) and a set of general/high-level attributes (like the object ID).
 Additionally, four tags denote the accessibility of an edge to the key modes of transport, ensuring the easy selection of mode-specific subnetworks.
-For a given link, each edge is directional, so if the link is bidirectional (i.e., not one-way for all modes that may access the link), \textit{Edge UV} and \textit{Edge VU} are separate entities. % Each edge object retains specific metadata relevant to its allowed modes of travel.
+For a given link, each edge is directional, so if the link is bidirectional (i.e., not one-way for all modes that may access the link), \textit{Edge UV} and \textit{Edge VU} are separate entities.
+Each edge object retains specific metadata relevant to its allowed modes of travel.
 The object-oriented approach reflects this design.
 Each link object has one or two edges, which in turn may have walking, cycling, and/or motorized path objects.

 ![Structure of the information of the link (black arrow) and edge objects (orange arrows).\label{fig:attrStructure}](../visualisations/Vis_AttrStructure.png){width=35%}

-The consolidation process of the node/edge of all attributes (including the geometries) is explained in depth in the documentation.
-The result is a compact, well-organised network that is both efficient for computational tasks and accurate and information-rich for practical applications.
+The consolidation process of the node/edge attributes (including the geometries) is explained in depth in the documentation.
+The result is a compact, well-organised network that is both efficient for computational tasks, accurate and information-rich for practical applications.

 # Acknowledgements